Undergraduate Program Options & Courses

 • Not open for credit to students with credit in H SC 327 or H SC 427.

-• Introduction to communicable and non-communicable diseases including their epidemiology, global disease burden, pathophysiology, treatment and prevention strategies.
+• Introduction to the biological mechanisms of communicable and non-communicable diseases including cellular biology, immunology, and pathophysiology and the intersection with public health epidemiology, global disease burden, treatment, and prevention strategies.

 • Letter grade only (A-F).
 (3 hours lecture)

-• Prerequisite: Open to Health Science majors and minors only.
+• Prerequisite: Open to Health Science majors, pre-majors and minors only.
+Freshmen excluded.

 • 400.
 Principles of Epidemiology (3)